farcel/learnAnalytics-HDI-Hero/README.md

 + Tuning and Configuring Hive Jobs
 + Tuning and Configuring Spark Applications
 + R Server on HDInsight
-+ Machine Learning with Spark and R Ser er
++ Machine Learning with Spark and R Server

 ### Day Three